Trusted WordPress tutorials, when you need them most.

 Admin

-4. Heidi Jasper says
+9. Heidi Jasper

 So, I’ve read over the info on WordPress.Org and WordPress.Com, on differences between blog sharing companies, and all these comments and I still have questions….on WordPress.com can I upload my own pictures for a Gardening Blog?
 Are there limits to the number of blogs I post or pictures I upload?

-5. Steve Walker says
+10. Steve Walker

 I really think this article needs a bit of an update.
 WordPress.com has a free tier and multiple paid tiers where many, if not all, of the things you cannot do in the free tier can be done.
 WordPress.org is the source of the software for self-hosted sites, but for those new to WP, managing hosting and configuration might be more than they are looking for.
 I use both self-hosted and WordPress.com Business tier and 99% of the time there is no difference except the peace of mind that somebody is optimizing the infrastructure versus doing it myself.

-I have signed up to a personal plan at WordPress.org but through my personal account.
+I have signed up to a personal plan at Wordpress.org but through my personal account.
 I have 2 sites now, one that is free and is just used for personal blogging and suits my purposes fine.
 The other one however which i am currently in the process of setting up is for business purposes.
 I am starting to get the feeling though that I have been scammed, not intentionally scammed but just certain details omitted at the signup stage like how many pages you can have with a personal website?
 Currently in my editor it shows all the buttons for pages but I seem to only be able to navigate to Home and Blog in the customising editor but in the site editor I am able to navigate to all the pages i have created??
 Its really weird and I have to say I am not very fond of the editor interface, Why couldn’t they just combine the customising editor into the site editor like google does, so much easier and straight forward to understand?

 Testing shows automating blog posts also has a limitation, it looked like i hit a terms of service, it removed the subdomain.wordpress.com and I have to say my test was very insightful.
 Thanks for the blog mate.
 It’s a hard topic to discuss the complexities of wordpress ownership & the slap on the wrist that is swapping from free version to your own personal hosted solution.

-8. Mary Connor says
+14. Mary Connor

 I want a personal record of my travels for friends and family.
 That’s all.
 No money, no ads, no paypal or buttons.